The absolute Euler product representation of the absolute zeta function for a torsion free Noetherian $\mathbb{F}_1$-scheme: Introduction

+It is known that $\abszeta{X}(s)$ in this case is a rational function and can be continued meromorphically to the whole complex plane $\mathbb{C}$.
 Connes and Consani~\cite{CC2010} extended this definition to the absolute zeta function $\zeta_{\mcX/\fun}(s)$ for a torsion free Noetherian $\fun$-scheme $\mcX$.

 In \cite{kurokawa2016azf-eng}, Kurokawa calculated absolute zeta functions for some specific arithmetic schemes according to Soul\'e's definition~\cite{kurokawa2016azf-eng}*{Exercise 7.2} and suggested that the absolute zeta function of a general arithmetic scheme has an infinite product structure as follows, which he called the \textit{absolute Euler product}.
 Note that the absolute zeta function of a general arithmetic scheme has not been defined yet, but we assume its existence in the following.
+In this article, we denote $\mathbb{N}:=\{1,2,\ldots\}$ and $\mathbb{N}_0:=\mathbb{N}\cup\{0\}$.

 \begin{conj}[Kurokawa's suggestion (= Conjecture \ref{conj: Kurokawa's suggestion})~{\cite{kurokawa2016azf-eng}*{\S 7.3}}] Let $X$ be an arithmetic scheme.
 Then, there should exist an infinite product expansion of $\abszeta{X}(s)$ called the {\rm absolute Euler product} of the form